- Docs

 How Restrictions Are Enforced

-Files.com provides built in controls to enforce these requirements on uploads.
+Files.com provides built-in controls to enforce these requirements on uploads.
 You can limit uploaded files by filename length, restrict filenames using regular expressions, and allow or block specific file extensions.
-These settings apply at the folder level and can be inherited by subfolders, giving you precise control over how files enter your environment while supporting compliance, reliable automation, and downstream compatibility.
+These settings apply at the folder level and can be inherited by subfolders, giving you precise control over how files enter your environment.

 Moving or Copying Files into Restricted Folders

-If any folder in the destination path enforces stricter rules, the system blocks the entire move or copy operation rather than attempting to validate each file.
+If any folder in the destination path enforces stricter rules, the system blocks the entire move or copy operation rather than validating each file.

 This behavior is intentional.
 For protocols including SFTP, checking filename restrictions during move or copy operations would require inspecting every file in the operation, which would significantly slow transfers and reduce reliability.
-To maintain predictable behavior and system reliability, the system uses a fast fail approach instead of per file validation.
-For example, if a destination folder enforces a stricter filename length or extension rule than the source, the move or copy operation fails immediately rather than checking each file.
+The system uses a fast-fail approach instead of per-file validation.
+If a destination folder enforces a stricter filename length or extension rule than the source, the move or copy operation fails immediately rather than checking each file.

 Automations and Renaming Considerations